 Jonathan has developed a distinctive approach to campaigning over the past 25 years, which he uses as a campaigner, teacher and catalyst.

 Jonathan is an independent campaigner.
 He leads Detention Forum a network of over 50 NGO challenging the use of immigration detention in the UK.
 Previously, he led advocacy campaigns for the British Red Cross, Oxfam, the Refugee Council, and Action on Empty Homes.
 He has also stood twice as a Parliamentary candidate in the UK.

 Jonathan is a qualified teacher in secondary and higher education and was a visiting lecturer on the MA in political communication at London’s City University.

 Jonathan also works as a catalyst providing strategic campaigning advice.
-He is an advocacy advisor to: Open Society Foundations supporting coalitions in Armenia, Georgia , Serbia, Tajikistan and Ukraine; Eurochild supporting the new Early Childhood Development campaign in 10 countries across Europe; Trust for Social Achievement in Bulgaria supporting health advocacy by Roma community groups; and Alliance 2015, Concern and Helvetas supporting their global advocacy.
+He is an advisor to: Open Society Foundations supporting campaigning coalitions in Armenia, Georgia , Serbia, Tajikistan and Ukraine; Eurochild supporting the new Early Childhood Development campaign in 9 countries across Europe; Trust for Social Achievement in Bulgaria supporting health advocacy by Roma community groups; and Alliance 2015, Concern and Helvetas supporting their global advocacy.
 He has also supported the Refugee Council and the Red Cross in the UK, UNESCO in Kazakhstan and UNHCR globally.
 Previously he was National Chair of City of Sanctuary UK and remains active in his local group.

 Born in South Africa, he was educated at Durham (BA Hons History), Leicester (PGCE), Loughborough (MBA) and City (PG Certificate in Academic Practice) universities.
 He is also a Fellow of the Higher Education Academy.